Sixth Street (Austin): History

 A steady erosion of the commercial importance of the East 6th Street area occurred in the 1940s and particularly accelerated after World War II.
 A proliferation of second-hand stores, chain and discount stores catered to a lower-income clientele, followed by an increasing number of vacated buildings.
 A skid-row atmosphere was fostered in the 1950s and 1960s by the multiplying number of pawn shops, loan companies, and bars in the area.
 However, a number of owner-operated businesses kept the area alive for commercial activity.

 One of the last residents on Sixth Street was local architect David Graeber.
 Graeber purchased the building at 410 E. 6th Street and made it his family's residence until he died in 2010.
 The building is notable as the last building on Sixth Street to be used exclusively as a primary residence.
 The building's interior was modern for the time, including an indoor swimming pool, and substantial sound mitigation.

-The Ritz, a historic theater, open its doors on 320 E. 6th Street in 1929.
+The Ritz, a historic theater, open its doors on 320 East 6th Street in 1929.
 Throughout its history, the Ritz was used as a movie theater, music hall, club, comedy house, and more.
 It reopened after renovations in fall 2007 as the new downtown location for the Alamo Drafthouse.
 On March 20, 2007, the Alamo Drafthouse Cinema announced that they would be relocating their downtown cinema, which was the original theater opened in 1997, to the Ritz.
 They began construction on April 1, 2007, to revive the Ritz as a movie theater.

 Since May 2014, a parking ban is enforced from Thursday evening to Saturday night inside the entertainment district (Interstate 35 to San Jacinto Street) which ends at 2 a.m. past midnight which is defined as a Sunday based on the 24 hour clock) - plans to make the Sixth Street district vehicle free was considered prior to a SXSW '14 drunk driving incident back in March where several pedestrians were struck.